ye-kyaw-thu/kKg-Myanmar-Keyboard/README-English.md

  Or
  You can also go from "System Setting", "Text Entry" and click "+" for adding/selecting a keyboard layout.

  5. After you added "Burmese" keyboard layout, you can change your current input method or keyboard layout to "Burmese" by clicking text input method icon (top right corner of X Windows Desktop) as shown in the following figure or pressing "Super+Space Bar" (you might need to press 2/3 times, it is depends on how many text input method are you using on your X Windows).
+Here "[Super](https://help.ubuntu.com/stable/ubuntu-help/windows-key.html)" Key means "Windows" key or "Command" key in Apple keyboard.

  ![text-input-method-icon](https://github.com/ye-kyaw-thu/kKg-Myanmar-Keyboard/blob/master/xkb-intro/text-input-method-icon.png)